 The Guillotine Press is one of the most appropriately named exercises in history.
-You must be in complete and total control during the execution of this exercise, or else you will be headless.
+You must be incomplete and total control during the execution of this exercise, or else you will be headless.
+Seriously, be careful.

 To explain why the upper part of the chest receives the majority of the work during this movement I must first quickly explain the concept of line of resistance.
 The line of resistance refers to the direction from which the resistance is coming.
 On any barbell or dumbbell exercise, the line of resistance is gravity, or straight down.

 If you’re interested in learning more about the line of resistance and how it can dramatically improve your training you can do so here.

 The Guillotine Press places the sternocostal head of the chest directly opposite the line of resistance, which means that this exercise is perfect for working the top of your pecs making for a fuller, more defined chest.

 Here is a cool video about how to do the Guillotine Press: